Vyral/corina-cisneros/_drafts/7-mistakes-home-sellers-must-avoid.md

 youtube_code: kAol9JX_7Kc
 ---

-{% include youtube.html %}When listing your home, there are seven mistakes you must avoid if you want to sell quickly and for top dollar.
+{% include youtube.html %}<center>When listing your home, there are seven mistakes you must avoid if you want to sell quickly and for top dollar.</center>

 So you’ve decided to put your home on the market—congratulations\!
 When I meet with sellers, I tell them, among other things, to declutter and clean their home, paint a couple of rooms, and fix the landscaping.
 That’s standard practice, but what I want to talk to you about today are the seven mistakes you must avoid that can kill your home sale.&nbsp;